nre-learning/proposals/antidote-v1.0/MP1-syringe-redesign.md

 the following points:

-- Breaking up the logical services currently offered within `syringed` into stateless, horizontally scalable microservices, connected via standard communication platforms like pub/sub messaging, gRPC, and REST.
+- Breaking up the logical services currently offered within `syringed` into stateless, horizontally scalable microservices, connected via standard communication platforms like pub/sub messaging and HTTP.
-- Manage all state via an external database
+- Manage all state via an external database.
+All microservices will be totally stateless.
-- Add better logging and observability instrumentation to aid in better production debugging
+- Add observability instrumentation to aid in better production debugging and proactive awareness of user experience

 ![](images/syringe_new.png)